Can I buy regulation crowdfunding securities directly from a company?

 What types of payment do you accept on investments?

 We currently accept three forms of payment:

-- Credit Cards (in limited cases, some issuers may not wish to accept them);
+- Credit Cards (some issuers may not wish to accept them);

 - Automated Clearing House (ACH);